cbradyatinquire/gbcc-extension/README.md

-## Graph Extension for GbCC authoring in NetLogo
+## GBCC Extension for GbCC authoring in NetLogo
 The gbcc extension a part of the Group based Cloud Computing (GbCC) project, and it assists in authoring web-based activities combining NetLogo and GeoGebra.